-They each have access to the three enclosures including the “East Side Retirement,” the “Back Habitat” and the “Pack Holding Area.”
-There is a webcam that is rotated by staff members between the “Pack Holding,” area which is closest to the wolf yard, or the “East Side Retirement” area, where they often rest.
+He has access to the three enclosures including the “East Side Retirement,” the “Back Habitat” and the “Pack Holding Area.”
+There is a webcam that is rotated by staff members between the “Pack Holding,” area which is closest to the wolf yard, or the “East Side Retirement” area, where he often rests.

 To learn more about the retirement pack, follow their log here.